 121:10:12 Irwin: Have to rake a lot of this, wouldn't you?

 [The rake resembles a conventional clam-rake and has tines spaced about 1 cm apart so that, when Dave and Jim drag it through the soil, they can collect all the small rocks.
 The sides are made of metal sheet so that the rake can also be used as a scoop for the collection of soil samples.
 Here, Jim is saying that, because of the apparent lack of small rocks on the surface near the LM, they may have to rake a lot of soil to get even a few rocks.
-The rake was devised by Caltech geologist Lee Silver and is being flown for the first time on Apollo 15.
+As mentoned by Don Beattie in his 2001 book, 'Taking Science to the Moon', the rake was the brain-child Caltech geologist Lee Silver and is being flown for the first time on Apollo 15.
 It proved to be a very valuable tool on all the J-missions.
 Jim is now on LMP-7.]121:10:17 Scott: Yeah, that rake may be a good thing (pause) because it doesn't look like we're going to have any piles of chips around.
 (Long Pause)

 [Scott - "The rake did a great job of picking up a lot of small samples, quickly."]

 [Jones - "It made for very efficient use of your time."]